 Discount Ocean Park Tickets

 We chose to purchase the Ocean FasTrack online before arriving at the park.
 To pick up your Ocean FasTrack if you buy it online anyway, enter the park and go left into the gift shop.
-At the second counter, they’ll redeem your pass and give you a wristband to wear for the day.
+They’ll redeem your pass at the second counter and give you a wristband to wear for the day.

 Currently, this is the list of Ocean FasTrack rides.